Ørsted Names Mads Nipper Its Next CEO

 “As one of the five largest renewable energy companies in the world and with a clear ambition to be a leader in the global energy transformation, Ørsted is in a unique position to make a difference in the fight against climate change,” said Nipper in a statement.
 “I’m very excited to join the Ørsted team and to continue Ørsted’s successful journey to become one of the future global leaders in renewable energy.”

-Nipper joins as the company begins to target new geographies and doubles down on its onshore renewable commitments, too.
+Nipper joins as the company begins to target new geographies and doubles down on its onshore renewable commitments too.
 The U.S. will be of particular interest as Ørsted looks to navigate regulatory hurdles and execute on the projects already in its pipeline, as well as adding new ones.